Celebrating New Year's Eve in Madrid and how we got it wrong by JetSettingFools.com

 New Year's Eve in Madrid, Spain How we got it wrong

 How did we get it so wrong?
-In everything we read about New Year’s Eve in Madrid, we never found these very important details of the New Year celebration in Spain.
-Completely caught off guard by this revelation and unprepared for a dinner at home, we headed out in search of a mini-market to secure rations.
-The shock slowly set in that our epic New Year’s Eve in Madrid was going to be celebrated spectacularly less lively.
+In everything we read about New Year’s Eve in Madrid, we never found these very important details of the very late night New Year celebration in Spain.
+The shock slowly set in that our epic New Year’s Eve in Madrid was going to be celebrated far less spectacularly than envisioned.

 Our Not-So-Epic New Year’s Eve Madrid